jBarichivich/jbarichivich.github.io/erc-cates.md

 **INTERNSHIPS**

 - [Modelling the future of ancient temperate rainforests under climate drying:](https://sharebox.lsce.ipsl.fr/index.php/s/18xKa3Sy7sFaBVW)
 This internship offers the opportunity to get involved in cutting-edge research on the impacts of climate change on ancient South American temperate rainforests, utilizing eddy-covariance flux measurements to implement and improve the land surface model ORCHIDEE, and contribute to understanding the future vulnerability of these threatened rainforests.
+For applications please [email me](mailto:jonathan.barichivich@lsce.ipsl.fr?) with the subject "CATES INTERNSHIP".

 <!--
 **Technician for tree-ring laboratory (LSCE, Paris)**